yt-project/unyt/paper/paper.md

 a performant way.
 In Figure 2 we present a benchmark comparing `Pint`, `unyt`, and `astropy.units` for the squaring and square root operation.
 In all cases, `unyt` has the lowest overhead, with `Pint` coming in second, and `astropy.units` trailing.
-Note that the y-axis is plotted on a log scale, so `astropy` is as much as 4 times slower than `unyt` for these operations.
+Note that the x-axis is plotted on a log scale, so `astropy` is as much as 4 times slower than `unyt` for these operations.

 ### Binary arithmetic operations